bufbuild/protobuf-es/MANUAL.md

 export declare const file_example: GenDescFile;
 ```

-This object describes all elements of the Protobuf file, and can be used for reflection-based operations.
+This object describes all elements of the Protobuf file, and can be used for [reflection-based](#reflection) operations.

-> **TODO** link to reflection docs

 ### Messages